armsultan/kubernetes-ingress-lab/docs/deploy-sample-applications.md/deploy-sample-application.md

 ## Deploy our Coffee and Tea Application

-A [Kubernetes manifest file](https://docs.microsoft.com/en-us/azure/aks/concepts-clusters-workloads#deployments-and-yaml-manifests) defines a desired state for the cluster, such as what container images  to run, replica count, resource limits and much more.
-In this demo, a manifest is used to create all objects  needed to run the the coffee and tea applications.
+A [Kubernetes manifest file](https://docs.microsoft.com/en-us/azure/aks/concepts-clusters-workloads#deployments-and-yaml-manifests) defines the desired state for the cluster, such as what container images to run, replica count, resource limits, and much more.
+In this demo, a manifest specifies all objects needed to run the coffee and tea applications.

-We have a preconfigured manifest that includes two [Kubernetes deployments](https://docs.microsoft.com/en-us/azure/aks/concepts-clusters-workloads#deployments-and-yaml-manifests) - one for the **coffee** application, and the other for a **tea** application, both are simply NGINX web servers presenting a web page.
-Two [Kubernetes Services](https://docs.microsoft.com/en-us/azure/aks/concepts-network#services) are also created, one for each application,  Service is an logically group a set of pods together and provide network connectivity.
-A service  keep track of Endpoints (IP address and ports) on the pods we can connect to.
+We have a preconfigured manifest that includes two [Kubernetes deployments](https://docs.microsoft.com/en-us/azure/aks/concepts-clusters-workloads#deployments-and-yaml-manifests) - one for the **coffee** application and the other for a **tea** application; both are simply NGINX web servers presenting a web page.
+Two [Kubernetes Services](https://docs.microsoft.com/en-us/azure/aks/concepts-network#services) are also created, one for each application, a `service` is a logical group of a set of pods together and provide network connectivity.
+A `service` keeps track of Pod Endpoints (IP address and ports) we can connect  to.